websanco/liferay-learn/docs/analytics-cloud/latest/en/connecting-data-sources/connecting-liferay-dxp-to-analytics-cloud.md

 Congratulation, your DXP is now connected to your AC workspace!

+Note - Whenever a new data source is added, a property is automatically created with the same name.
+In case of duplicates, an incremental suffix will be appended (e.g. Liferay DXP (1)).
+Both the name of the data source and property can always be renamed afterwards.

 ## Next Steps

 * [Scoping Sites and Individuals with Properties](./scoping-sites-and-individuals-using-properties.md)